 Hong Kong’s old-fashioned, open-air trams operate only on a single, eight-mile east-west corridor (plus the Happy Valley loop that detours to its namesake racecourse) passing through the city center including Central, Wan Chai, and Causeway Bay, with termini at Shau Kei Wan and Kennedy Town.

 The whole tram experience is straight out of the early 20th century.
-A ride costs only about HK$2.60, with no air-conditioning, wooden bench seating, and a cruising speed of 6 miles per hour.
+A ride costs only about HK$2.60, with no air-conditioning, wooden bench seating, and a cruising speed of no more than 25 miles per hour.
 Its six “routes” are actually just overlapping sections of the same line; most itineraries will require you to switch trams in between.

 To pay for a ride, get on whenever you want, and swipe your Octopus Card when you disembark.